Motley Fool Rule Your Retirement Review

 We all hope to retire comfortably one day, so the financial advice offered in the Rule Your Retirement service is relevant to everyone.
-The service is fairly priced at $99/year ($149 for two years) considering how much information is provided.
-It’s hard to imagine members not getting at least $99 of value out of the service.
+The service is fairly priced at $99/year ($149 for two years).
+Considering the amount of information Rule Your Retirement provides, it’s hard to imagine members not getting at least $99 of value out of the service.

 That said, different age groups will use the service differently.

-If you are still a long way away from retirement, a one-year membership should do the trick.
-Use that year to absorb as much of the information as possible you can start your retirement planning on the right foot.
-This will give you a major headstart on your retirement goals.
+If you are still a long way away from retirement, a one-year membership might be all you need.
+You can use that year to absorb as much of the information as possible and start your retirement planning on the right foot.
 Many retirees wish they had the proper knowledge about how to plan for retirement in their 20’s, 30’s, and 40’s.
-The resources provided to Rule Your Retirement members can help younger people start planning properly so they can retire smarter (and maybe retire sooner).
+The resources provided to Rule Your Retirement members can help younger investors start planning properly so they can retire smarter and maybe even sooner.

 If you are nearing retirement or already retired, you may prefer a two-year membership.
-Whereas some people are planning for retirement, you are living it and you will likely have continuous questions.
-You may wonder when it’s time to adjust your portfolios, how to maximize social security, and how to take advantage of tax-favorable income strategies.
+Whereas some people are planning for retirement, you are living it and you will likely have questions on a more continuous basis.
+You may wonder when it’s time to adjust your portfolios, how to maximize your Social Security benefits, and how to take advantage of tax-favorable income strategies.
 Rule Your Retirement can serve as a resource that is always at your disposal.
-If you plan on referencing the resources continuously, you may as well take advantage of the cost-savings of a two-year membership ($50 savings).
+If you plan on referencing the resources continuously, you may as well take advantage of the cost savings of a two-year membership.